HeliumProject/Reflect/README.md

 History
 =======

-Reflect was initially implemented at Insomniac circa 2004, and has continuously evolved.
-It was originally a way to just store offset data about member variables to simplify parsing mechanics from XML, but has grown to encompass:
+Reflect was initially implemented and was a cornerstone technology for asset persistence within the tools pipeline at Insomniac Games between 2004-2009.
+It was grown from the ground up starting with basic type and member metadata implemented by @lpetre, and was extended and refactored years thereafter by @gorlak, @andyburke, @kramdar, and others to include:
-* Reference counting (replacement for intrusive_ptr<>)
+* Thread-safe reference counting
-* Type validation with asserting and throwing casting functions (replacement for dynamic_cast<>)
+* Type checking with asserting and throwing casting functions (replacement for dynamic_cast<>)
-* Pointers to other objects, container classes, C-style arrays, and aggregate structures (and nesting of them within each other)
+* Factory allocation with default value extraction and comparison
+* Persistence of pointers to nested objects as well as containers of POD and object types
+* Support for string representation of enumerations and bitfields

+After Insomniac Games turned over their entire tech stack in 2010, Reflect continued development in the public domain:
 * Type agnostic container introspection and modification (without instantiating template code of the container)

-For reference, there is some more historical detail in [this article written by Geoff Evans in late 2010 for Game Developer Magazine](http://www.lavasandwich.org/2011/02/01/behind-the-mirror/)
+* Support or C-arrays of POD, struct and object types
+* Support for direct aggregate structs in objects
+* Cleaner separation of support for Helium's standard library and the C++ standard library
+* Shift from manually printed XML generation to document-style libraries (JSON via rapidjson and MongoDB's BSON via mongo-c)

 Design
 ======